You are here:

 Taylor, “Harlem Schools and the New York City Teachers Union.” ↩︎

-Tags: teacher unions, school facilities, segregation, Harlem, Black people, communism, multiracial organizing,
+Tags: teachers unions, school facilities, racist segregation, Harlem, Black people, communism, multiracial organizing

 Date: Apr 17, 1937